 The work experience section of your resume is one of several factors that will determine whether you get the interview – and get the job.
 A well-written work experience section will show recruiters at-a-glance the jobs you’ve held and what you’ve accomplished over the course of your career.

-Here are six tips for how to write a resume Work Experience section that will convince recruiters that you are the one for the job!
+Here are 7 tips for how to write a resume Work Experience section that will convince recruiters that you’re right for the job!

 Label the section using conventional headers, such as “Work History,” “Work Experience,” or “Employment Experience.”
 “In other words, don’t get cute with your resume section headers.
 Recruiters want the facts laid out in a way that’s easy to digest.